KazutoP0611/Star-Strike/README.md

 - Camera motion linked to ship velocity
 - Dynamic combat movement during boss encounters

-## 🎯 Dual Crosshair Targeting System
+## 🎯 Single and Dual Crosshair(s) Targeting Systems

-The aiming system uses **two dynamic crosshairs** based on the ship’s forward direction.
+The aiming system uses **two crosshair systems (single and dual crosshair)** based on the ship’s forward direction.

-The system works by projecting the ship's forward vector to **two different distances** in front of the player.
+The system works by projecting the ship's forward vector in front of the player.

+With Dual Crosshairs, system use **two different distances** for both crosshairs.

 This results in: